 You can also find out how planning constraints may affect your property by phoning our customer service centre on 01494 461 000.

+Flood risk areas are shown on My Wycombe.
 See GOV.UK - Environment Agency (external website) for more information regarding flood risk and how this affects your property

 See contaminated land guindace on GOV.UK (external website) on how this might affect your property.

 Conservation areas are shown on My Wycombe.
 More about conservation areas.

 Revive the Wye Project Review 2010 [PDF | 657KB]: sets out aims and objectives for the conservation and enhancement of the River Wye as part of a partnership project started in July 2007